Eliminating Waste

 Partially Done Work

 There are many forms of partially done work.
 For example, you create a branch of the codebase and begin working on a feature.
 Until that code branch is merged into the master code base and deployed into production, it is ‘partially done’.
 Let that sink in for a minute.
-Based on that definition, a significant portion of work can potentially ‘partially done’.
-I’ll content that it is not possible to eliminate all of these activities.
+Based on that definition, a significant portion of work can potentially be ‘partially done’.
+I’ll contend that it is not possible to eliminate all of these activities.
 You must have some amount of code ‘in flight’ in order to work the code changes in isolation, integrate them into the master code base, have them tested and eventually deployed into production.

 Extra Features